Detecting positive quantum capacities of quantum channels: Prerequisites

 The {\em{Choi matrix}} of a quantum channel $\Phi:\M{d}\rightarrow \M{d_{\out}}$ is defined as~\cite{Choi1975iso, Jamiokowski1972iso}

 denotes a maximally entangled state and ${\rm{id}}:\M{d}\rightarrow \M{d}$ is the identity map.
-The rank of the Choi matrix of a channel is called the \emph{Choi rank} of the channel \footnote{Note that it is not equal to the rank of $\Phi$ as a linear operator from $\M{d}$ to $\M{d_{\out}}$.}.
+The rank of the Choi matrix of a channel is called the {Choi rank} of the channel.
 The minimal environment dimension of a channel is related to its Choi rank via the following crucial lemma. \begin{lemma} For a channel $\Phi:\M{d}\rightarrow \M{d_{\out}}$ and some complementary channel $\Phi_c\in \mathcal{C}_\Phi$,